jg1uaa/mrefd/README.md

 sudo journalctl -u mrefd -f
 ```

-The blacklist, whitelist and interlink files can be modified in real time while xrfd is executing and the reflector will update itself within a few seconds.
+The blacklist, whitelist and interlink files can be modified in real time while mrefd is executing and the reflector will update itself within a few seconds.
 If `USESYMLINK` is true in your mrefd.mk file, then you can edit the files in your build directory.
 Otherwise, you will need to edit the files in the `CFGDIR` folder.

 ### Install the Dashboard